 Back when we were younger, my brother received a Game Boy Camera and Game Boy Printer for a birthday or Christmas.
-It was always fascinating how we could capture and print our own photos, especially due to how uncommon and expensive digital cameras were back then.
+It was always fascinating how we could capture and print our photos, especially due to how uncommon and expensive digital cameras were back then.

-It’s now 2017 and everyone has a device capable of taking pictures on them at all times.
+It’s now 2017, and everyone has a device capable of taking pictures on them at all times.
 Game Boy Camera selfies naturally don’t compare to those taken on the latest smartphones.
-But let’s put some AA batteries in my Game Boy and check out this outdated piece of tech once more.
-Who knows what ancient photos are stored in its memory.
+But let’s put some AA batteries in my Game Boy and check out this outdated piece of tech once more; who knows what ancient photos are stored in its memory.

 Upon first booting up the game, you are greeted with a sped-up animation of a guy dancing in a Mario costume.
 The oddness doesn’t let up – no seriously, watch this.
-The software for the camera is incredibly quirky, hilarious and at times just plain weird.
+The software for the camera is incredibly quirky, hilarious, and at times just plain weird.
 With hidden menus and features, the game had plenty of content to offer to young photographers.
-From being able to place stickers and text, to capturing someone’s face for use in one of the mini-games, there are plenty of ways to entertain yourself.
+From being able to place stickers and text, to capturing someone’s face for use in one of the mini-games, there are loads of ways to entertain yourself.

 Interested in viewing more Game Boy Camera pictures?
 Check out this Flickr group.